 A one-year Degree of Bachelor of Science (Nursing) is offered.
 This course is designed to enable students who have completed the Registration/Diploma in Nursing course to advance their professional education to degree level.
-Students may undertake the course by either full-time or part-time modes of study as follows:
+Students may undertake the course by either acceleratedor part-time modes of study as follows: